brianm998/starry_timelapse_airplane_remover/algorithm.md

 ## Further Work

-While Ntar does get most airplane streaks, it doesn't get them all.
+While ntar does get most airplane streaks, it doesn't get them all.

 Further work may include identifying outlier groups in a single frame that are small, but that confirm to a line.
 Some airplane streaks are not in a single group, but a group of groups placed close to eachother.

 Another issue that needs to be addressed are false positives on the horizon for non-static timelapses, i.e. when captured on a moving head and / or slider.
-Sometimes features of the horizon are linear enough to get marked as airplanes, and end up causing the horizon to visibly jump a bit sometimes.
+Sometimes features of the horizon are linear enough to get marked as airplanes, and end up causing the horizon to visibly jump a bit.
 One possible solution to this would be to notice a brightness difference on opposite sides of the outlier group, and disable painting based upon that criteria.

 A helpful feature of ntar for debugging is the test-paint mode (-t command line option).
 This will output a separate image sequence which paints over outlier groups with colors (-s command line option describes them) that will tell you why or why not an outlier group was or was not painted over.